-Dagmar Jaeger is Senior Lecturer in German Studies.
-She teaches German language and culture from introductory to advanced levels as well as classes in German literature and poetry.
+Dagmar Jaeger is Senior Lecturer in German and develops and leads the German language curriculum.
+She teaches German language, literature and culture at all levels.
 Her latest class design is a synchronous online German conversation class, funded by the MIT Alumni Class Funds.

 Jaeger is the author of Theater im Medienzeitalter: Das postdramatische Theater von Elfriede Jelinek und Heiner Müller (Aisthesis, 2007, 2nd edition 2022) (Theater in the Age of Media: The Post-Dramatic Theater of Elfriede Jelinek and Heiner Müller).
 The book explores key similarities in the plays of Jelinek and Müller and defines the poetics of post-dramatic theater as a place that addresses changes in perception in an image-driven culture.